MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 # Upgrade from Project Service Automation to Project Operations

-We are excited to announce the second of three phases for upgrade from Microsoft Dynamics 365 Project Service Automation to Dynamics 365 Project Operations.
+We are excited to announce the second of three phases for upgrade from Dynamics 365 Project Service Automation to Dynamics 365 Project Operations.
 This article provides an overview for customers who are embarking on this exciting journey.

 The upgrade delivery program will be split into the three phases.